 When we envision the transformation to intelligent factories of the future, we put technology in a starring role.
 The notion that technology enables and humans hinder is a well-heeled belief.
 However, a recent Intel study of 145 manufacturing workers and leaders across manufacturing fields suggests that the opposite might be true.
-(Access the “Industry 4.0 Demands the Co-Evolution of Workers and Manufacturing Operations” white paper or full report).

 Workers as change agents